ErwanBarbedor/Plume_-_TextEngine/readme.md

 ## Last bugfix version : 0.11.1
 ### Changes
 - Plume will no longer print output by default.
+- Rewrite the Linux launcher.
+You can choose the Lua executable by setting the `LUA_EXEC` environnement variable.

 ### Bugfix
 - Fix a bug specific to Linux.